 You may need root canal therapy if you experience any of the following symptoms:

 The root canal begins with the removal of the infected pulp from the pulp chamber.
 Then the root canals are cleaned to remove toxins and bacteria before shaping them.
 Next, each canal is filled with a dental filling material called gutta-percha.
 After the treatment is complete, a crown will be placed over the tooth to offer protection and strength.

-For more information about root canal therapy, please schedule a consultation at our office by calling (616) 229-0269.
-Our practice has locations conveniently located in Grand Rapids, Jenison and Kalamazoo, Michigan.
+For more information about root canal therapy, please schedule a consultation at our office by calling us.
+Our offices are located in three convenient locations in Michigan and Indiana.